Frequently Asked Questions

 Do you provide advice on nutrition or what diet I should feed my otherwise healthy cat?

-If you want to talk to someone who specializes in nutrition, the Feline Consultant does virtual nutrition consultations or you can find a veterinary nutritionist through the American College of Veterinary Nutrition
+If you want advice about what to feed your cat, start with your veterinarian.
+If you’d rather talk to someone who specializes in nutrition, the Feline Consultant does virtual nutrition consultations or you can find a veterinary nutritionist through the American Academy of Veterinary Internal Medicine.
+Nutrition is a subspecialty of internal medicine.

 General Questions